AM-Portfolio/am-portfolio/docs/AI_GENERATED_DOCS.md

 ### Architecture Notes

 The application uses a microservices architecture, with separate modules for Redis configuration and application logic.
-The Redis configuration module provides a centralized way to manage Redis connections and caching settings, while the application logic module uses these settings to perform operations on the Redis cache.
+The Redis configuration module provides a centralized configuration for the Redis connection and caching mechanism, while the application logic module uses the Redis template to perform operations on the Redis cache.

-The application also uses a configuration file `application.yml` to store settings for the application, including MongoDB, Kafka, and Redis connections.
+The application also uses a configuration file `application.yml` to define various properties such as topic names, consumer IDs, and security settings.
 This file is used to configure the application and its dependencies.

 ### Security Considerations